 Force and Torque Instruments Information

-Force and torque instruments are used to measure force, weight or torque.
+Force and torque instruments are used to measure force, weight, or torque.
 Some can measure force and torque by changing the sensor/transducer.
-Force or weight measurements include tension or compression loading, units are lbs., Newtons, etc. Torque measuring instruments display torque units (in-oz, ft-lbs etc.).
+Force or weight measurements include tension or compression loading; units are lbs., Newtons, etc. Torque measuring instruments display torque units (in., oz., ft., lbs., etc.).

 Important parameters to consider when specifying force and torque instruments are the force measurement range and accuracy and the torque measurement range and accuracy.
-Sensor or transducer interfaces for force and torque instruments include strain gauge and piezoelectric.
+Sensor or transducer interfaces for force and torque instruments include strain gage and piezoelectric.
 For strain gage devices, strain gages (strain-sensitive variable resistors) are bonded to parts of the structure that deform when making the measurement.
 These strain gages are typically used as elements in a Wheatstone bridge circuit, which is used to make the measurement.
 For piezoelectric devices, a piezoelectric material is compressed and generates a charge that is measured by a charge amplifier.
 The analog bandwidth is another important specification to consider.
 The bandwidth is the frequency range over which the device meets its accuracy specifications.
 Accuracy is degraded at lower and lower frequencies unless the device is capable of dc response, and at higher frequencies near resonance and beyond, where its output response rolls off.
 Frequencies in the database are usually the 3dB rolloff frequencies.

 Force and torque instruments usually have displays for users to interface with the unit.
 Common types of displays include analog or dial displays, digital readouts, and video displays.
 Programmability is achieved through manual operation, front panels, or computer interfaces.
-Instruments with software support have software specifically for running on host computer, which can be PC or MAC.
+Instruments with software support have software specifically for running on a host computer, which can be PC or MAC.

-Force and torque instruments often come with data storage in nonvolatile memory, hard drives or removable storage.
-Very often these instruments are also compatible on a network.
+Force and torque instruments often come with data storage in nonvolatile memory, hard drives, or removable storage.
+Very often, these instruments are also compatible on a network.